Guides & Tutorials (beta)

 Gauge Loading

-To initiate gauge loading, the process begins with loading its markup and traits.
+To initiate gauge loading, the process begins with loading its traits and style.
 Once this step is successfully completed, the gauge becomes operable through its type object, which is accessible via the Gauge control object.

-1. Loading gauge traits from a JS file:
+1. Loading gauge traits from a JS/JSON file

 ToolkitPro: